 - Conduct non-partisan candidate forums for local city/township, school board, and state legislative races. - Conduct non-partisan voter registration opportunities at your local high school and/or higher education institution.
-Voter information and other election resources can be found at the Michigan Voter Information Center. - Meet with your local school Superintendent and attend School Board meetings and share
+Voter information and other election resources can be found at the Michigan Voter Information Center. - Meet with your local school Superintendent and attend School Board meetings and share that AAUW supports a strong system of public education that promotes gender fairness, equity, and diversity, including vigorous enforcement of Title IX.

-- that AAUW supports a strong system of public education that promotes gender fairness, equity, and diversity, including vigorous enforcement of Title IX. - Make a list of local representatives and their contact information.
+- Make a list of local representatives and their contact information.
 Share with PPC and perhaps the entire branch. - Meet with local representatives when they host their local "office hours."
-Send out a group e-mail to inform PPC and membership of local office hours. - Urge branch members to sign up for AAUWMI Lobby Corps on Facebook to keep up to date on legislation.
-Keep in touch with our Government Relations Coordinator, Mary Pollock, to monitor key legislation. - Urge PPC members and membership at large to sign up for Two-Minute Activist. - Write a letter to the editor or an Op-Ed to advocate for AAUW priorities. - Become involved in Equal Pay Day efforts. - Organize a "Rapid Responder Alert" system within your entire branch membership.
+Send out a group e-mail to inform PPC and membership of local office hours. - Urge PPC members and membership at large to sign up for Two-Minute Activist. - Write a letter to the editor or an Op-Ed to advocate for AAUW priorities. - Become involved in Equal Pay Day efforts. - Organize a "Rapid Responder Alert" system within your entire branch membership.
 When key issues are to be voted on by representatives, the Rapid Responder team informs membership of the Bill, gives background information, and provides information on how to contact their representative and make their voices known.
 Branch-wide ADVOCACY! - Attend local library and other commission meetings. - Meet with local election clerks. - Consider collaborating with groups like the League of Women Voters, NAACP, BPW, etc. on complementary issues.